jackhwl/go-lang/React_Go/Readme.md

   - Setting up our database using Docker
     - docker compose up -d
   - Getting started connection our API to Postgres
+    - go get github.com/jackc/pgx/v4
+  - Installing a database driver and connecting to Postgres